Laughing Rooster Eats

 Growing up, I lived near an apple orchard in Southwest Missouri.
 My neighbor lady, Mrs. Walters, used delicious Jonathan apples to create perfect spiced apples each Christmas.

-This quick Red Applesauce Jello recipe brings back all the feels of the love I had for my sweet neighbor and the spiced apples she made.
+This quick Red Hot Applesauce recipe brings back all the feels of the love I had for my sweet neighbor and the spiced apples she made.

-Mrs. Walters is long passed, but the cinnamon candy used to make this dish brings sweet memories that swell my heart.
-I betcha she would have taken this recipe to the VFW!
+Mrs. Walters is long passed, but if she were still with us, I betcha she would have taken this recipe to the VFW!

 Ingredients